Glaucoma- Causes, Types, Symptoms, Diagnosis, and Treatment

 As one of the most specialized ocular health practices in India, the Department of Ophthalmology at Manipal Hospitals provides patients with access to expert diagnostics and care that includes interventional procedures and surgery.

-Equipped with the robust infrastructure, with over 30 years of expertise and over 4000 happy and satisfied patients, Manipal Hospitals, Dwarka ensures that your eyes are treated with multi-disciplinary care.
+Equipped with the robust infrastructure, with over 30 years of expertise and over 4000 happy and satisfied patients, Manipal Hospitals, Delhi ensures that your eyes are treated with multi-disciplinary care.

 We have the best eye doctor in Delhi who are expert in performing cataract surgery using the latest technology.
 To date, we have performed more than 100 surgeries with over 99% satisfaction rate.

-Our eye specialists in Dwarka, Delhi regularly screen your eye for glaucoma on every visit; for early detection and treatment.
+Our eye specialists in Delhi regularly screen your eye for glaucoma on every visit; for early detection and treatment.
 Complex glaucoma cases can be managed at our glaucoma clinic in Patel Nagar.
-Monitoring and follow-ups can be done at Manipal Hospital, Dwarka
+Monitoring and follow-ups can be done at Manipal Hospital, Delhi.

 Our entire team of retina care is trained at Sankara Netralaya, Chennai to ensure that your retina is in good hands.
 From early diabetic changes to complex retinal detachments, our dedicated retina team has you covered.